Jason Silva: Career

-Silva is a self-described wonder junkie and performance philosopher, a term he first heard on a website called Space Collective by Rene Daalder.
-He uses television, online media and lecture halls to share his perspectives.
+Silva is television personality, filmmaker, futurist, and public speaker; he uses television, online media, and lecture halls to share his perspectives.
 For example, in the video The Mirroring Mind, Silva "explores human consciousness and the creation of that consciousness through self-reference."
+He describes himself as a "wonder junkie" and as a "performance philosopher", a term he first heard on a website called Space Collective by Rene Daalder.

 Public speaking

-An active and prolific speaker, Silva has spoken at Google, The Economist Ideas Festival, the prestigious DLD Digital Life Design Conference in Munich, TEDGlobal, the Singularity Summit, the PSFK Conference, and the Festival of Dangerous Ideas.
+Silva has spoken at Google, The Economist Ideas Festival, the DLD Digital Life Design Conference in Munich, TEDGlobal, the Singularity Summit, the PSFK Conference, and the Festival of Dangerous Ideas.

-At TEDGlobal in June 2012, Jason premiered a short video entitled "Radical Openness".
+At TEDGlobal in June 2012, Silva premiered a short video entitled "Radical Openness".
 In September 2012, Silva presented his Radical Openness videos at the opening keynote at Microsoft TechEd Australia.
 Radical Openness was also featured in his presentation at La Ciudad de las Ideas conference on November 10, 2012.

 In September 2012, he presented "We Are the Gods Now" at the Festival of Dangerous Ideas.